 What You Need to Know Before You Return Audible Books

-There are two big issues with the Audible return policy, one affects you directly as a subscriber, and the other affects you indirectly because it is very bad for audiobook creators.
-And that’s also something you, as an avid listener and maybe even fan, want to be aware of!
+There are two big issues with the Audible return policy: One affects you directly as a subscriber, and the other affects you indirectly because it is very bad for audiobook creators.
+And that’s also something you, as an avid listener and maybe even fan, need to be aware of!

 How many Audible books can you return?